SevenShepherd/SevenShepherd.github.io/_posts/2023-05-07-anger-and-ignorance.markdown

 ---
 layout: post
-title: "💢 Human Anger Is A Demonstration Of Ignorance To Wise Men And Spiritual Ineptitude Toward God"
+title: "💢 Human Anger Is A Demonstration Of Ignorance To Wise Men And Spiritual Ineptitude To God"
-date: 2023-05-07 01:20:00 -0500
+date: 2023-05-07 01:25:00 -0500
 categories: anger
 published: true
 ---